delinarobat/delinarobat.github.io/_projects/2_project.md

 ---

 ## Media Manager & Curating Team Member

 *October 2024*

 In October 2024, I joined the TEDxUT team as a **Media Manager and member of the Curating Team**.
 The experience brought together two areas I particularly enjoy: creative production and collaborative problem-solving.

 As part of the media team, I was responsible for coordinating the production and delivery of visual content for the event, while also helping shape how TEDxUT communicated with its audience.
-At the same time, as a member of the curating team, I worked directly with speakers to develop their ideas and transform them into engaging, coherent TED-style talks.
+At the same time, as a member of the Curating Team, I worked directly with speakers to develop their ideas and transform them into engaging, coherent TED-style talks.

 {% include figure.liquid
 path="assets/img/tedxut-cover.jpg"